Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Dozens of people gathered in Richmond Hill, Ont., on Thursday to honor the victims of Ukraine International Airlines Flight PS752, marking six years since the plane was shot down in Iran.
+Dozens of people gathered in Richmond Hill, Ont., on Thursday to honor the victims of Ukraine International Airlines Flight PS752, six years after the tragic incident in Iran.

 On Jan.
-8, 2020, the Islamic Revolutionary Guard Corps brought down the aircraft with two surface-to-air missiles shortly after it took off from Tehran.
+8, 2020, the Islamic Revolutionary Guard Corps brought down the plane using two surface-to-air missiles shortly after it took off from Tehran.

-All 176 individuals aboard lost their lives, including 55 Canadians and 30 permanent residents.
-The flight was en route from Tehran to Kyiv.
-According to the Ontario government, a total of 44 victims had ties to Richmond Hill through work or study.
+All 176 individuals on board lost their lives, including 55 Canadian citizens and 30 permanent residents.
+The flight was headed from Tehran to Kyiv.
+According to the Ontario government, a total of 44 victims were connected to Richmond Hill through work or study.

-Kourosh Doustshenas, a representative for the Association of Families of Flight PS752 Victims, shared that the ceremony served not only as a tribute to those who were lost but also as a platform for seeking justice by revealing the truth about what transpired.
-The association organized the event.
+Kourosh Doustshenas, spokesperson for the Association of Families of Flight PS752 Victims, stated that the ceremony served not only as a way to remember those who were lost but also as a platform for seeking justice by revealing what truly happened.
+The association organized this event.

 “Without truth and justice, we don’t have any closure in our lives.
 The pain is raw, and we’re still fighting.
 Emotionally and physiologically, many of the families are still really struggling,” Doustshenas said.